lukamiletic95/papers/Abstract.md

 	<h3>Abstract</h3>
 </div>

 This paper will present a formal analysis of the Tendermint Mempool component.
 Tendermint is a blockchain that operates on a daily basis and is used worldwide.
 However, some aspects of its implementation have room for improvement.
-The paper is mainly focused on being
+The paper is mainly focused on being understandable and easily readable, but still without any lack of

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNzA0MjE0ODIsOTY5NjE2NDg4LDE4Nj
-Y2MDg1MTgsMTc3MjMxOTc5NSw0ODEzMTk1OTcsNzI1MjUwNDU5
-LC0xMDM4NzczMjM3LC0xMzk2MzQxOTQsMTY5OTM0OTQ4Ml19
+eyJoaXN0b3J5IjpbMTIzODIyMDI4MSwtMTI3MDQyMTQ4Miw5Nj
+k2MTY0ODgsMTg2NjYwODUxOCwxNzcyMzE5Nzk1LDQ4MTMxOTU5
+Nyw3MjUyNTA0NTksLTEwMzg3NzMyMzcsLTEzOTYzNDE5NCwxNj
+k5MzQ5NDgyXX0=
 -->